memphisdev/documentation/docs/deployment/cloud-deployment/deploy-on-gcp.md

 ---
-description: Using Terraform
+description: Using Terraform with Google Cloud Platform
 cover: /assets/GCP and Memphis.jpeg
-coverY: 0
+title: Google Cloud Platform
 ---

 # Deploy on GCP